Step 7 - Know when to get help

 You can get help from your local advice or law centre, a solicitor, many charities, and organisations like Citizens Advice, Consumer Service, or ACAS.

 Depending on your problem, they may step in and do some of the work for you, or they may just clarify what you should be doing and advise you on tactics.
-Help from a professional, even if it just confirms you've been doing the right thing, will help keep your stress levels down and help make sure you get a good result.
+Help from a professional, even if it just confirms you've been doing the right thing, should help to stop things getting out of control and becoming too stressful.

-If you have an important deadline approaching fast, perhaps a court date, don't delay getting help.
+If you have an important deadline approaching fast, perhaps a court date, get help or advice as soon as you can.

 I got into debt when I lost my job.
 My credit card company started sending me letters saying that if I didn't pay it all off immediately, they'd send the bailiffs round.
 But I didn't have the money.
 When I phoned the ‘helpline’ they said they'd take me to court, add £300 court fees to my debt, and a bailiff would come into my flat and take all my things.
 I offered to pay what I could each week, but he wouldn't have any of it.
 I was so desperate I thought about taking out another loan.

 But then I went to see an adviser.
 She said that they couldn't take my things, and that he had broken the law by saying they could.
 She said that if they took me to court, the court would only make me pay off what I could afford each week - exactly the same as I had already offered!
 We wrote out my income and all my expenses and worked out I could only afford to pay £2.50 a week.